jnozzi/cocoadev.com/markdown/CharlesParnot.md

 I contributed to:

 *
-General/PerlObjCBridge (with some code in General/AddSystemFramework)
+PerlObjCBridge (with some code in AddSystemFramework) *
+XCodeAndNibFilesWithCVS
 *
-General/XCodeAndNibFilesWithCVS
+SavingFilePackageWithManySmallIndependentFiles
 *
-General/SavingFilePackageWithManySmallIndependentFiles
+XGridDummyPlugin
 *
-General/XGridDummyPlugin
-*
-General/HowToGetHardwareAndNetworkInfo
+HowToGetHardwareAndNetworkInfo

 These are links of things I like or want to remember, so I like to have shortcuts to them:

-*General/AspectCocoa
-*General/FastTextRenderingInNSView
-*General/AltivecOptimization
+*AspectCocoa
+*FastTextRenderingInNSView
+*AltivecOptimization

 you may contact me at first.last at gmail.com